spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/configure-akeneo-pim-integration-app.md

 Akeneo to Base data transformers let you define what data you want to import from Akeneo to Spryker and transform these data to Base data.
 This Base data is then transformed to Spryker data.

-By default, there are the following data transformers that you can use depening on the data you want to transform and import:
+By default, there are the following Akeneo to Base data transformers that you can use depending on the data you want to transform and import:

 - Memo Akeneo to Base - Product - Set Base Information
 - Memo Akeneo to Base - Product - Set Price Properties